 Should you become disabled or pass away, good estate planning keeps you at peace and takes care of the people you consider to be important in your life.
 But it is up to you to review and update your plan to ensure that it reflects the changes in your life and meets your objectives.

 Thomas-Walters Estate Planning is here to help you handle the intricacies of updating your estate plan.
-Our professional attorneys will ensure that your estate plan is customized to suit your life and assets.
+Our lead attorney Leslie Thomas will ensure that your estate plan is customized to suit your life and assets.

 Reach out to us and we’ll help you get that peace of mind that comes from knowing you have the best estate planning lawyers standing with you for life.